 Following a series of strokes and a bout with pneumonia, Friedrich Nietzsche died on August 25th, 1900 at the age of 55.
 His sister Elisabeth took control of his literary legacy.
 The following year, she had his last book published posthumously.

-Hitler made Friedrich Nietzsche the official philosopher of the Third Reich.
-In reality, Nietzsche was no anti-Semite; he broke ties with his editor, Ernst Schmeitzner, because he was disgusted by Schmeitzner's anti-Semitism.
-He held a low opinion of German culture and despised nationalism.
+Hitler was equally enamored with Elisabeth's bastardization of her brother's work.
+He made Friedrich Nietzsche the official philosopher of the Third Reich.
+In life, Nietzsche was no anti-Semite; he broke ties with his editor, Ernst Schmeitzner, because he was disgusted by Schmeitzner's anti-Semitism.

 Quote Of The Day